 We steamed off from Ketchikan by 5 PM on 03 August and we had to sail for about 40 hours to our final destination – Vancouver.
-The ship cruised through the Inside Passage, crossing from the US to Canada.
-On either sides were the coastal mountains cut off by glaciers millions of years ago.
-It provided a spectacular view of coastal rainforests, beaches, waterfalls and mountains.
-The passage has been the route since the first passenger steamers of the Yukon gold rush in the 1890’s.
-The Inside Passage provides safe transit as a sheltered West Coast waterway.
+The ship cruised through Inside Passage, crossing from US to Canada.
+On either sides were coastal mountains cut off by glaciers millions of years ago.
+It provided a spectacular view of coastal rain-forests, beaches, waterfalls and mountains.
+The passage has been the preferred route since the first passenger steamers of Yukon Gold Rush in 1890’s.
+Inside Passage provides safe transit as a sheltered West Coast waterway.
 The journey offered a view of many fishing trawlers laden with their catch heading to harbour, historic lighthouses on rocky isolated shores, coastal First Nations houses fronted with proud totem poles and bald eagles.

-In the evening the crew of the ship (882 crew members from 44 countries) put up an absorbing and entertaining cultural programme to bid goodbye to their guests.
+In the evening, crew of the ship (882 crew members from 44 countries) put up an absorbing and entertaining cultural programme to bid goodbye to their guests.

-Next morning, Fabrizio Fazzini, the Executive Chef of the ship held a culinary demonstration, showcasing few of his signature dishes.
+Next morning, Fabrizio Fazzini, Executive Chef of the ship held a culinary demonstration, showcasing few of his signature dishes.
 Jean Paul Misiu, the Maître d’Hôtel was the host.
-In large organizations such as hotels, or cruise ships with multiple restaurants, the Maître d’Hôtel is responsible for the overall dining experience including room service and buffet services, while head waiters or supervisors are responsible for the specific restaurant or dining room they work in.
+In large organisations such as hotels, or cruise ships with multiple restaurants, Maître d’Hôtel is responsible for overall dining experience including room service and buffet services, while head waiters or supervisors are responsible for specific restaurant or dining room they work in.